Rainwater Drain Blocked by Roots? How to Deal with Root Intrusions and Ingress

 Unexplained Changes in Water Levels:

 Keep a vigilant eye on toilet bowls and floor drains for unexplained fluctuations in water levels.
 The intrusion of roots can disrupt the normal flow of water, causing irregular changes in levels.
-If you observe sudden rises or falls in water levels without an apparent reason, it might be wise to inspect the drainage system for root-related blockages.
+If you see sudden rises or falls in water levels without an apparent reason, it might be wise to inspect the drainage system for root-related blockages.

 Gurgling Sounds:

 When tree roots invade the pipes, they create irregularities in the water flow.
 As a result, gurgling sounds may become audible during drainage.
-If you hear unusual noises when water is draining from sinks or toilets, it could indicate the presence of roots obstructing the pipes.
+If you hear unusual noises when water is draining from sinks or toilets, it could indicate the presence of roots obstructing the pipes further down the drainage system.

 In some cases, particularly in outdoor drain pipes, you may visually identify signs of root intrusion.
 Look for cracks or openings in the pipes where roots might penetrate.
 Additionally, inspect the surrounding soil for signs of disturbance, such as raised areas or unusual depressions, as these could be indicative of root growth.
+In outside drains you may see that rainwater is unable to clear through the drains and you may even start to see visible wet patches on the lawn.

 Repeated Blockages:

-If you find yourself dealing with recurrent blockages despite regular maintenance, it may be a red flag for root intrusion.
+If you find yourself dealing with recurrent drain blockages despite regular maintenance, it may be a red flag for root intrusion.
 While other factors can contribute to blockages, persistent issues warrant a closer inspection, possibly with the use of specialised equipment like drain cameras.

-Potential Fixes for Root Intrusions: How to stop tree roots getting in your drains
+Potential Fixes for Root Intrusions: How to Stop Tree Roots Getting in your Drains

 Chemical Root Killers: